Nu-hin/remote_ruby/README.md

 jdoe@my_ssh_server:~> This is a greeting
 ```

-By default, the prefixes for stdout and stderr depend on the adapter used.
+By default, the prefixes for stdout and stderr can be different when running over SSH and locally.
 Output prefix is marked with green italic, and error with red italic.
 If the cache is used, the default configuration will append a bold blue '[C]' prefix in front of each ouput line.

 You can fine-tune the text mode to your needs by passing a hash as a value to `text_mode` parameter: